Emmanuel Mormoris: Activity in Epirus

 During the Ottoman-Venetian War of 1570-1573 Mormoris took action in the region of Epirus.
 As part of the revolutionary preparations the provveditore of Corfu, Sebastiano Venier, provided arms and ammunition to the Greeks of Himara.
 As soon as military operations began, Mormoris proposed the capture of the coastal fortress of Sopot across Corfu.

 Sopot was the most important stronghold in the region.
 Based on contemporary accounts, the Greek groups that participated in the operations composed of units of Greek Stratioti from Corfu as well as Himariotes.
 After a successful siege on June 7, 1570, Mormoris was appointed commander of the fortress and the surrounding region.
 The capture of this strategic location triggered a general revolt under his leadership.
 Following this event the Ottoman presence was limited in the region to a few military outposts.
 As such Mormoris together with groups of Himariotes attempted to advance to neutralize them as soon as possible.
 Soon after the anti-Ottoman movement was spread to the adjacent regions of Argyrokastron (modern Gjirokastër), Delvina and Parga with the military guidance of the local Greek nobility and a number of Stratioti, such as Petros Lantzas and Georgios Renesis.
 In addition, the inhabitants of nearby Himara also supported the uprising and submitted voluntarily to Venetian rule, while making use of the advantageous mountainous terrain of their homeland.

 Mormoris with a force composed of his soldiers and a 'large number of Albanians' proceeded to siege of the coastal fortress of Nivice.
 After operations lasting a year, it was finally taken in spring 1571.
-However, the rebels met difficulties during the siege of nearby Nivice which lasted nearly one year due to lack of the necessary preparations and artilerry support.
+However, the rebels met difficulties during the siege of nearby Nivice which lasted nearly one year due to lack of the necessary preparations and artillery support.
 The capture of Nivica fort was achieved due to the military activities of the Himariotes and Mormoris.
 Meanwhile an Ottoman fleet under admiral Uluz Ali approached the coast of Himara.
 During the military operations Mormoris was assisted by his brother Zorzis Mormoris, who commanded units of Stratioti in Margariti, Santa Maura (Lefkada), and Corfu.

 However, due to the developments of the ongoing Ottoman-Venetian War, Venice withdrew its support to the rebels.
 Thus, during the Ottoman counter-offensive the revolutionaries had to lift the siege of Kardhiq.
 Sopot was recaptured by the Ottomans at the same year (1571).
 Emmanuel Mormoris was captured during the Ottoman advance and taken prisoner to Constantinople.
 He was released in June 1575 during a prisoner exchange between the Venetian and Ottoman authorities.